swan-of-bodom/vimix-solidity/README.md

 Make sure to also install shorthand **globally** (https://hardhat.org/guides/shorthand.html).

-2. Then install requirements with any vim Plugin manager.
+2. Then install solc-select and ale with any vim Plugin manager.
 Using Plug:

 ```
 Plug 'dense-analysis/ale'

 Plug 'crytic/solc-select'

-Plug 'sbdchd/neoformat'

 ```